Working on behalf of U.S. business to protect the current trade and to expand

 UNDERSTANDING THE CUBAN BUSINESS ENVIRONMENT

 The Association was a co-sponsor of the U.S.-Cuba Energy Summit in February, 2006 (www.uscubasummit.org) held in Cancun, December 1-3, 2005.
 This gathering brought U.S. energy executives together with their Cuban counterparts for the first time.
-Other Summits will be announced in 2009
+Other Summits on biotechnology, IT, and travel.

 Teleconferences with Cuban officials in Havana are under consideration to allow members to ask questions directly to these officials to obtain up-to-date information.
 These occured in Washinton, D.C., Louisiana, Florida, and Texas and invloved senior Cuban officials from Alimport, Ministry of Foreign Trade, Ministry of Basic Industry, CUPET, and Ministry of Foreign Relations.